About

 Her appearance on the BBC documentary, The Holy Land and Us, shows this deeply personal connection which led to her latest novel, Yassini Girls.
 Yassini Girls was hailed by World Literature Today as ‘a language of survival and resistance,’ a testament to her impactful contributions to world literature and cross-cultural storytelling.

-Malherbe has been selected as one of just nine international jurors for the Neustadt International Prize for Literature, an award often referred to as ‘the American Nobel’ for its divergence with the Nobel Prize for Literature.
+Malherbe was been selected as one of just nine international jurors for the Neustadt International Prize for Literature, an award often referred to as ‘the American Nobel’ for its divergence with the Nobel Prize for Literature.
 As World Literature Today’s executive director R.C.
-Davis-Undiano, noted, ‘Neustadt juries are made up of the very best writers in the world.‘ This recognition underscores Malherbe’s standing in shaping global literature.
+Davis-Undiano, noted, ‘Neustadt juries are made up of the very best writers in the world.‘ Malherbe’s nomination, Ibrahim Nasrallah, went on to win the prize.
+This recognition underscores Malherbe’s standing in shaping global literature.

-Malherbe is the Founder of The Noble Narrative– A complete ethical framework to storytelling mastery.
-Join our community of Storytellers so your words can change the world.
+Malherbe has founded The Noble Narrative– A complete ethical framework to storytelling mastery, to upskill and empower marginalised and underrepresented writers to write powerful stories, aligned with global industry standards.
+Join our community of Storytellers, so your words can change the world.